U.S. House committee rejects Bannon 'privilege' argument in Jan. 6 probe | Politics

 U.S. House committee rejects Bannon 'privilege' argument in Jan.
 6 probe

 The U.S. congressional committee investigating the deadly Jan.
-6 attack on the Capitol told Steve Bannon that it rejected his arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.
+6 attack on the Capitol said on Monday that it rejected Steve Bannon's arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.

 The U.S. congressional committee investigating the deadly Jan.
-6 attack on the Capitol told Steve Bannon that it rejected his arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.
-Trump has claimed https://www.reuters.com/world/us/trump-sues-us-house-panel-investigating-jan-6-attack-court-document-2021-10-18 that materials and testimony sought by the Jan.
-6 Select Committee are covered by executive privilege, a legal doctrine that protects the confidentially of some White House communications.
+6 attack on the Capitol said on Monday that it rejected Steve Bannon's arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.
+Trump has claimed that materials and testimony sought by the House of Representatives Select Committee are covered by executive privilege, a legal doctrine that protects the confidentially of some White House communications.

 Bannon, through his lawyer, has said he will not cooperate with the committee until Trump's executive privilege claim is resolved by a court or through a settlement agreement.
-In a letter to Bannon's attorney dated Friday and seen by Reuters on Monday, Representative Bennie Thompson, the committee's chairman, dismissed Bannon's arguments.

-The letter was first reported by the Washington Post.
-Thompson wrote that any assertion of executive privilege "will not prevent the Select Committee from lawfully obtaining the information it seeks."
+In its report released on Monday making the case for criminal contempt charges against Bannon, the committee said Bannon "relied on no legal authority to support his refusal to comply in any fashion," and said his testimony is critical because he appears to have "had some foreknowledge about extreme events that would occur" on Jan.
+6.

+The U.S. Justice Department has not said whether it plans to prosecute Bannon for contempt of Congress, a crime that carries a maximum penalty of one year in prison and a $100,000 fine.
+Bannon's attorney, Robert Costello, did not respond to a request for comment on the committee's argument.

-The attack on the Capitol by Trump supporters took place as Congress met to certify Democrat Joe Biden's election victory over Trump, delaying that process for several hours as then-Vice President Mike Pence, members of Congress, staff and journalists fled.
+The attack on the Capitol by thousands of Trump supporters took place as Congress met to certify Democrat Joe Biden's election victory over Trump, delaying that process for several hours as then-Vice President Mike Pence, members of Congress, staff and journalists fled.
 More than 600 people face criminal charges stemming from the event.
+The committee also said that Bannon has "had multiple roles" relevant to its investigation, including helping to construct and participate in the "stop the steal" public relations effort that helped motivate the Jan.
+6 attack.

+"Stop the steal" refers to Trump's false claims that Biden's victory was the result of widespread fraud.
+Multiple courts, state election officials and members of Trump's own administration rejected those claims as false.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)